Time-inconsistent mean-field stopping problems: A regularized equilibrium approach: Examples

 However, we still need to compute a conditional expectation.
 Leveraging on the projection property of conditional expectation, we use another neural network $\hat G^\psi$ to approximate the right hand side of \eqref{exm:eval:relation} by minimizing the $CEloss$ defined by

 See Algorithm \ref{exm:algo:neuralTD} for more details.

-We choose model parameters as in Table \ref{exm:modelpara}, and $\epsilon^0$ that has a standard student-$t$ distribution with degrees of freedom 10.
+We select model parameters as outlined in Table \ref{exm:modelpara}\footnote{ The values of $\bar c$ and $\bar d$ are set to be relatively small, primarily to match the simulated data with the real-world data (as depicted in Figure \ref{fig:comparison}).
+Increasing $\bar c$ and $\bar d$ will not compromise the convergence and stability of our algorithms, but it will result in an unreasonable scale for the simulated data.}.
+Additionally, $\epsilon^0$ is distributed according to a standard student-$t$ distribution with degrees of freedom set to 10. }, and $\epsilon^0$ that has a standard student-$t$ distribution with degrees of freedom 10.
 In Figure \ref{fig:comparison}, we simulate a path of index value and construct the histogram of its daily returns, and compare them with the real data from April 19, 2023 to April 17, 2024\footnote{Data source: \href{https://www.spglobal.com/spdji/en/indices/equity/sp-500}{https://www.spglobal.com/spdji/en/indices/equity/sp-500}.}.
 Because this subsection only aims to illustrate the applicability of our results, we do not calibrate model parameters.
 However, from Figure \ref{fig:comparison}, we can see that our choices of parameters are reasonable.
 In the implementation of Algorithms \ref{exm:algo:policyiteration} and \ref{exm:algo:neuralTD}, we use two three-layer fully connected neural networks with Tanh and ReLU activation functions.
 The optimizer to update the network parameters is Adam, with a learning rate 0.001.
 The time horizon for each policy evaluation task is $T_m=500$.
 The batch size is $M=200$.
 After $L=100$ iterations of policy update, the stopping policy is displayed in Figure \ref{exm:fig:policy}.
 During the training process, we document TD loss (see line 4 of Algorithm \ref{exm:algo:neuralTD}) for both the outer iteration (i.e., for $l=0,1,2,\cdots,100$ in Algorithm \ref{exm:algo:policyiteration}) and the inner iteration of the last step (i.e., for $l=100$); see Figure \ref{exm:fig:loss}.